 The main function of the bulbus glandis is to produce the fluids in the urethra that serve to neutralize the acidity of the environment that may develop from the residual fluids of urine inside the urethra.
 This gland also works to lubricate the urethra.
 The fluid is usually clear and very sleek allowing for easy slippage.
 Swelling of these glands are normal during arousal however some dogs may suffer from tumors.

 The testes, or gonads, are the small organs located inside the scrotum of the male sexual anatomy.
 Each testicle, or testes, is secured in place by the spermatic cord and come in two, however, some males have been known to contain just one which is usually rare.
-The two main function of the testicles in the canine reproductive system are to produce the male sex hormone, testosterone, and the dog’s sperm.
+The two main functions of the testicles in the canine reproductive system are to produce the male sex hormone, testosterone, and the dog’s sperm.

-Seminiferous tubules are coiled tubes inside the testes that assist in the sperm cell production.
+Seminiferous tubules are coiled tubes inside the testes that assist in sperm cell production.
 Injuries to the testicles can cause testicular swelling, a common condition in male dogs, or cryptorchidism which is when the testes are not descended.
-Furthermore, the measurement and examination of the testicles can help one to determine any reproductive diseases and evaluate the fertility.
+Furthermore, the measurement and examination of the testicles can help one to determine any reproductive diseases and evaluate fertility.

 Vas and Ductus deferens

 The main function of the vas deferens, or also referred to as the ductus deferens, is to transport sperm from where it is stored into the urethra when the sperm is readily mature and ripe for semination.

 The vas deferens is a long and thick tube, muscular in structure, that travels into the pelvic cavity from the epididymis.
 The ductus deferens comes in two, identical structures that function together in the same fashion.
 Epididymitis is a rare male sexual condition in dogs that is related to the abnormal operation of the vas deferens and coinciding organs.